 This monitor does not offer any kind of temperature, humidity, or air quality sensors, nor does it offer additional features for baby like a nightlight or lullabies.
 It also does not have zoom capabilities and the camera can only be adjusted manually by rotating the camera by hand.

 This monitor provides these additional features:

 Electromagnetic Field (EMF) Levels

 The Lila camera has an average EMF reading of 3.49, which is one of the highest in the group.
 This reading is with the camera 6 ft from the reader, mimicking the minimum standard distance between baby and monitor (most work well at 10-15 ft).
-The further the distance between baby and the camera the less EMF exposure.
+The greater distance you can put between baby and the camera the better, as it will decrease the EMF exposure.
 Distance could be a problem with this monitor as it has no zoom feature, so if you place the camera too far away you won't be able to see baby's face.
 EMF reading for the parent unit at 3 ft is close to 3.
 The parent unit is likely to be closer to your head if you use it at night, so the EMF exposure would be greater the closer you have the device.

 Levana makes a dizzying number of video monitors including some with multiple cameras.
 One option that caught our eye was the:

 Levana Astra — This digital monitor has a remote controlled camera from the parent unit with true pan, tilt and zoom abilities.
 This monitor has 3 lullabies, can expand up to 4 cameras, has a lighted indicator ring for silent operation, two way talk to baby, and sound activation.

 — Juliet Spurrier, MD & Wendy Schmitz